-J. MacDonald, Manager
+J. MacDonald, MLIS, M.Ad.Ed., Manager

-Co-operative Education utilizes learning partnerships between the university and employers to provide students with opportunities for relevant, paid employment while they are completing their academic studies.
+Co-operative education utilizes experiential learning partnerships between the university and employer to provide students with opportunities for relevant, paid employment while completing academic studies.
 A combination of professional development training and practical work experience empowers students to apply and further develop the knowledge and skills they have acquired in their degree program.

 Admission to the program is selective.
 Students must demonstrate professional qualities that are suitable for employment sponsorship by the University.
-A Co-operative Education option is offered in the following programs: Bachelor of Business Administration; Bachelor of Information Systems; Bachelor of Arts in Computer Science; Bachelor of Science in: Biology, Computer Science, and Human Nutrition.